play-co/hookbox/docs/source/javascript.rst

     >>> subscription.presence
     [ "mgh", "mcarter", "desmaj" ]

-Whenever a user subscribes or unsubscribes from the channel you will receive an ``onSubscribe`` or ``onUnsubscribe`` callback from the subscription, and the presence attribute will be updated.
+Whenever a user subscribes or unsubscribes from the channel you will receive an ``onSubscribed`` or ``onUnsubscribed`` callback from the subscription, and the presence attribute will be updated.

 .. sourcecode:: javascript

-    subscription.onSubscribe = function(frame) {
+    subscription.onSubscribed = function(frame) {
       // the user is now in our presence list assertTrue(subscription.presence.indexOf(frame.user) != -1);
       alert("user: " + frame.user + " has subscribed!");